 Select All Button Description Select All / Unselect All Select / unselect all source objects.
-Export Selected to Same Export the selected objects into the same target file.
-When File the file format is Excel, each object will be exported as a sheet in the Excel file.
-Export Selected to Same Export the selected objects into the same directory.
-Folder
+Export selected to same file Export the selected objects into the same target file.
+When the file format is Excel, each object will be exported as a sheet in the Excel file.
+Export selected to same Export the selected objects into the same directory. folder

 Advanced Button Description Encoding Select the encoding for the exported file.
 Add timestamp Check this option if you want your file name specifies the timestamp of the export is run.
-Select the date/time format from the drop-down list.
+Select the date/time format from the drop-down menu.